p19pago/math-mania-project/cheat sheet/easy-questions.md

 ## easy questions cheat sheet

-master cheat sheet consisting of easy questions cheat sheet
+a separate file which consists of easy questions used for the code